 Anyhow, when I arrived at the factory site, I sat there reflecting over the ever-evolving site.
 And then I found myself smiling as I knew that my mood had returned to my normal happy and curious self.
 And so, I had to explore around the buildings a bit – something I’ve never done before, despite walking past them countless times.

 It seems a little silly to say that I am “proud” of myself for going out to play.
-But I am happy that I made the decision to get some fresh air.
+But I am happy that I decided to get some fresh air.
 In fact, I managed 3+ hours’ worth of fresh air and an 8.5-mile walk.
 Yes, it was a successfully happy day!

-* This isn’t fully relevant to the story, but as my blog serves as a personal diary that I can reflect on later, it’s important for me to note these things.
+* This isn’t fully relevant to the story, but as my blog serves as a personal diary that I can reflect on later, I need to note these things.
 That way, I can be reminded that momentary sadness is just that: momentary.